PRL-PRG/evalr-experiment/README.md

 **NOTE**

 - We use [GNU parallel](https://www.gnu.org/software/parallel/) to run certain tasks in parallel.
-By default, the number of jobs will equal to the number of available cores.
-If you want to throttle it down, set the `JOBS` variable to lower number (e.g. `make package-trace-eval JOBS=2`).
+By default, the number of jobs will equal the number of available cores.
+If you want to throttle it down, set the `JOBS` variable to a lower number (e.g. `make package-trace-eval JOBS=2`).
 You can see the current value by running `make info`.

 - Next time you run `make package-trace-eval` it will only run the tracer